 For this recipe, I used a drum smoker.
-If you haven’t used one, check out my review here.
+This recipe works well on any smoker, or even a grill with a two-zone fire.
 One of the nice things about the drum smoker is that it’s easy to keep a consistent smoking temperature, but if you remove the top it will quickly turn into a grill.
-When the chicken reaches almost done (I smoked it to 170 degrees in the thigh,) I removed the top, flipped the chicken and let it finish up on the “grill” to crisp up the skin.
-I used pecan wood for flavor.
+When the chicken reaches almost done (I smoke the chicken until it reaches 170 degrees internal temperature in the thigh,) remove the top, flip the chicken, and let it finish up on the “grill” to crisp up the skin.
+I like to use pecan wood for it’s amazing smoke flavor.

 If you don’t have a drum smoker, this is easily done with a two-zone fire.
 Simply prepare your grill with your coals and wood on one side, and your chickens on the other side.
 You may need to add some charcoal through the cooking process.
 (Remember, better to add small amounts more often than large amounts of charcoal at one time.)
 At the end of smoking, simply flip the chicken over to the hot side to finish up.

 The Green Sauce to bring it all together!

 Peruvian roast chicken is usually served with a zesty green sauce.
 Check out the recipe here!
 It’s creamy, fresh and has just the right amount of kick!
 (It’s also great on just about any grilled fish or meat!).
 The spice comes from Aji Amarillo Paste, another paste made from Peruvian Peppers.
 Aji Amarillo peppers have a more yellowish-golden hue, and are significantly spicier than Aji Panca peppers.